chrisbpawsey/hpc-intro/_episodes/040-scheduler.md

 {: .output}

 And that's all we need to do to submit a job.
-Our work is done -- now the scheduler takes over and tries to run the job for us.
-While the job is waiting to run, it goes into a list of jobs called the *queue*.
+Our work is done -- now the scheduler takes over and will find the necessary resources to run the batch job for us.
+While the batch job is waiting to run, it goes into a list of *all* the batch jobs submitted by all the users this list is commonly referred to as the *queue*.

 To check on our job's status, we check the queue using the command ``bjobs``.